 In the UK Collision Investigators are treated by the Courts as Expert Witnesses and as such will have qualifications and experience in the field of collision investigation.
 Some may have an engineering or physics background and may have worked in research.
-Others such as UK police officers have formal qualifications in forensic collision investigation.
+Others such as police officers have formal qualifications in forensic collision investigation.

 Forensic collision is based around maths and physics.
 There are plenty of practical aspects too.
 However you cannot get away from the fact that at some stage you are going to have to do a series of mathematical calculations which you incorporate into a report and present to the Court.